-Hurricane Rita struck the coast of southwestern Louisiana on September 24, 2005, with maximum storm surge of 8-9 ft (2.4 - 2.7 m) in the ME-04 project area.
-The U.S. Geological Survey (USGS) calculated the amount of land that changed to water resulting from the storm to be 98 square miles in southwestern Louisiana, with 62 square miles in the Mermentau basin (Barras 2006).
-This loss can be attributed to shearing, which is ripping and removal of marsh vegetation in historically healthy marshes; shearing was observed in marshes bordering the east bank of Freshwater Bayou.
+Hurricane Rita struck the coast of southwestern Louisiana on September 24, 2005 with maximum storm surge of 8-9 ft (2.4 - 2.7 m) in the ME-04 project area (FEMA 2006).
+USGS calculated the amount of land that changed to water resulting from the storm to be 98 square miles in southwestern Louisiana, 62 square miles in the Mermentau basin (Barras 2006).
+This loss can be attributed to several patterns.
+Shearing, which is ripping and removal of marsh vegetation in historically healthy marshes was observed in marshes bordering the east bank of

+Freshwater Bayou.
 The removal of remnant marsh from areas with historical land loss from the surge was observed due east of Pecan Island, south of Sweet Lake, and due east of Deep Lake.
+A large area of open water also formed within CTU 1 (see figure 3).